xsol05/xsol05.github.io/content/posts/004-my-first-post-mortem.md

 ## Afterthoughts

 Thankfully, this incident was fairly small, low risk, and was resolved relatively quickly.
+There was no impact on the customers either.

 Everyone congratulated me for my first incident / postmortem because it's something we all experience at some point and graduate from 😅